danhoran/personal/src/content/blog/a-better-way-to-llm.md

 ### MindMac

 [MindMac](https://mindmac.app/) offers a unified interface for interacting with models and organising conversations.
-Crucially, it integrates with OpenRouter allowing me to quickly switch models for each conversation (even within conversations) in order to the most appropriate model.
+Crucially, it integrates with OpenRouter allowing me to quickly switch models for each conversation (even within conversations) in order to use the most appropriate model.

 ### Kilo Code & Cline